-For beginners, knowing how to get a credit card, where to get a credit card, or even when you can get a credit card might be confusing.
-Learning how to sign up for a credit card is crucial because, when properly used, it can significantly boost your credit score.
+If you’re just getting started with your finances, knowing how to get a credit card, where to get a credit card, or even when you can get a credit card might be confusing.

 Wondering how to apply for a credit card for the first time?
-Cut out the stress and confusion with our seven-step guide to opening a credit card.
+Cut out the stress and confusion with our guide to opening a credit card.

-Check your credit score and what it means
+2. Check your credit score

 For example, if a credit card company advertises cards for people with excellent credit (800+ credit score) and you fall in the “fair” credit range, then you’ll probably want to steer clear of that specific card.